BerkeleyLearnVerify/VerifAI/examples/modd/README.md

 # MODD

 The MODD class receives a set of labeled traces and outputs a ODD Monitor.

-The MODD implements the boxes on the right side of the following diagram:
+It implements the boxes on the right side of the following diagram:

 ![alt text](MODD_diagram.png)